CYSTIC FIBROSIS GUIDE TO SSD BENEFITS

 Is there a cure for cystic fibrosis?
 No. But there are many treatments, which means the impact of the symptoms can vary from person to person.

 If you or someone you know has this condition, they may be able to get Social Security Disability (SSD) benefits.
 Unfortunately, the process of winning SSD benefits is complex and hard to do on your own.
-You can apply online at Social Security’s website.
+You can apply on Social Security’s website.
 Find out how to apply for SSD benefits.

 The good news is that once you understand how to qualify, you can be confident that the SSA will approve your application.
 The guide below will walk you through the filing process.
 It also will tell you how an SSD attorney for cystic fibrosis can help you win benefits.